 An essential part of the mission of The BTS Center is to catalyze “transformative faith leadership.”
 In support of that work we are excited to announce an opportunity designed to encourage experimentation and transformation in faith communities and faith-based organizations.
-Through June 17, 2019 The BTS Center will be taking applications for one of our “Brave Change Planning Mini-Grants,” a funding initiative for communities and/or organizations looking to take a small-scale and concrete next step in their growth.
+Through June 28, 2019 The BTS Center has taken applications for one of our “Brave Change Planning Mini-Grants,” a funding initiative for communities and/or organizations looking to take a small-scale and concrete next step in their growth.
 These grants are not restricted to any specific religious tradition.

 Purpose and Eligibility